 Experts aren’t sure about the long-term effects of DMT.
 That doesn’t mean there aren’t any, though.
 Anecdotally, some folks report experiencing lingering mental effects for days or weeks after using DMT.

 Hallucinogenic drugs in general have been associated with persistent psychosis and hallucinogen persisting perception disorder.
-But according to the National Institute on Drug Abuse, both conditions are pretty rare.
+But according to the

 People with a history of mental health issues seem to have a higher risk, but it can happen to anyone, even after a single exposure.